A renormalization group method for studying the early universe in the Lorentzian IIB matrix model: Brief review of the Lorentzian IIB matrix model

 The IIB matrix model is conjectured to be a nonperturbative definition of superstring theory \cite{IKKT}.
 There are various pieces of evidence for this conjecture.
 First of all, the action (\ref{IKKTaction}) can be regarded as a matrix regularization of the worldsheet action of type IIB superstring theory in the Schild gauge \cite{IKKT}.\footnote{This does not imply that the matrix model is merely a formulation for the ``first quantization'' of superstrings.
 In fact, multiple worldsheets appear naturally in the matrix model as block-diagonal configurations, where each block represents the embedding of a single worldsheet into the 10-dimensional target space.} Secondly, D-branes in type IIB superstring theory can be described in the matrix model, and the interaction between them can be correctly reproduced \cite{IKKT}.
 Thirdly, under a few reasonable assumptions, the string field Hamiltonian for type IIB superstring theory can be derived from Schwinger-Dyson equations for the Wilson loop operators, which are identified as creation and annihilation operators of strings \cite{Fukuma:1997en}.

 In all these connections to type IIB superstring theory, the target space coordinates are identified with the eigenvalues of the matrices $A_\mu$.
-In particular, this identification is consistent with the supersymmetry algebra of the model, in which the translation that appears from the anti-commutator of supersymmetry generators is identified with the shift symmetry $A_\mu \mapsto A_\mu + \alpha_\mu {\bf 1}$ of the model, where $\alpha_\mu \in {\bf R}$.
+In particular, this identification is consistent with the supersymmetry algebra of the model, in which the translation that appears from the anti-commutator of supersymmetry generators is identified with the shift symmetry $A_\mu \mapsto A_\mu + \alpha_\mu {\bf 1}$ of the model,\footnote{Apparently, this symmetry is not consistent with the traceless condition on $A_\mu$.
+For a more precise argument, one should consider a block diagonal configuration and shift each block relatively \cite{IKKT}.} where $\alpha_\mu \in {\bf R}$.
 Also the fact that the model has extended ${\cal N}=2$ supersymmetry in ten dimensions is consistent with the fact that the model actually includes gravity since it is known in field theory that ${\cal N}=1$ supersymmetry is the maximal one that can be achieved in ten dimensions without including gravity.

 The partition function for the Lorentzian version of the IIB matrix model is proposed as \cite{KNT} \beq Z = \int dA \, d\Psi\, e^{i S} \ . \eeq Integrating out the fermionic matrices, we obtain the Pfaffian \beq \mbox{\Pf}\,\mathcal{M}(A) = \int d\Psi\, e^{i S_{{\rm f}}} \ , \eeq which is real.
 Note that the bosonic action (\ref{S_b}) can be written as \beqa S_{{\rm b}} &=& \frac{1}{4g^{2}}\mbox{Tr} ( F_{\mu\nu} F^{\mu\nu} ) \\ &=& \frac{1}{4g^{2}} \left\{ - 2 \, \mbox{Tr} ( F_{0i} )^2 + \mbox{Tr} ( F_{ij} )^2 \right\} \ , \eeqa where we have defined Hermitian matrices $F_{\mu\nu} = i \, [ A_\mu , A_\nu ]$.
 Hence the bosonic action is not positive semi-definite.